MileHacker Logo

 Social Norms

-• Keep your hands visible (over the table) while eating.
+• Keep your hands visible (above the table) while eating.

 • Weekends are often dedicated to family gatherings and activities.